amjadabu-mahfouz/Deep-Learning-Firmware-Classifier/README.md

 ###   ImageConverter.py

 This class takes the file name, image type, and image name as parameters then uses them to convert the file to either a grayscale or RGB image.
 The file_name parameter represents the name and path of the file to be converted to an image, the image_type parameter is a flag that specifies whether the converted image is grayscale (0) or RGB (1), and the image_name is what the converted image will be renamed to.

+### MainController.py

+This class connects all the previous files and used for applying image filters and testing the CNN models on premade image datasets.

+To apply any of the image filters, the first step is to have or create a folder containing the grayscale images of the dataset.
+The second step is to call the appropriate setter methods in the MainController.py, otherwise the feature extraction calls won't work.
+Finally, the filter_images() method is called to apply the selected filter; the filter_images method won't work if the parameters are improperly set in the second step.

+In order to perform testing on the models, the test_model() method needs to be called with the appropriate parameters.
+The first parameter is the model number and is used to reference the premade model in the “CNN models/” folder.
+The second parameter is the model's name and is used to save the model under a different name after training.
+The third and fourth parameters are for the paths of the training and testing datasets respectively.